mysticatea/event-target-shim/README.md

 ### Typescript

-Currently typescript does not allow mutation of any sort (joining, slicing and etc.) with string literals.
-It also does not support type mutation by method, therefore the previous example will **not work** without the following modifications:
+Currently typescript does not support type mutation by method, therefore the previous example will **not work** without the following modifications:

 #### Working example #1
 ```ts